-Be sure to are familiar with the cancellation policy prior to booking.
-Property management companies and rental owners commonly offer their clients the option to buy trip insurance.
-Trip insurance, which ordinarily costs anywhere between 1% - 5% of the standard rental home rate, can provide guests with reimbursement of their vacation costs (and subsequent rental costs) for any days missed due to personal medical emergencies or weather, and additionally hurricane evacuation expenses, such as a unexpected hotel stay or extra gas.
+Cancellation policies are different for each rental.
+You will likely be offered trip insurance.
+Trip insurance, which normally costs between 1% - 5% of your standard rental home rate, provides travellers with reimbursement of their vacation costs (and subsequent rental costs) for any days missed a result of personal health-related emergencies or weather, as well as hurricane evacuation expenses, such as a unforeseen motel stay or additional gas.

 During your Stay

 - Take pictures at your arrival.
 Take notes of any wear and tear right after you arrive.
 If you discover problems, or if fixes are required get in touch with the rental manager right away.

 - You could need instructions for a fireplace, TV or spa tub.
 Contact your rental manager.
 They are there to help.
 A phone call can save hours of trouble.